NHMDenmark/Mass-Digitizer/tests/Functional_test_procedure.md

 ☐ Log in with wrong credentials
 ☐ Create three new entries
 ☐ Go back to beginning
+☐ At every Go-back or -Forward step check to see if everything is carried over as expected.
+Does the database table content match what the APP displays?
 ☐ Edit the first record
 ☐ Edit the second record
 ☐ Enter novel taxon name (name not existing in the app spine) - this addresses #305